vcow10kar/seekho-project/README.md

 - Read Books By Categories
 - Add Books to Read Later
 - Download books
-- Sign in / Sign up with Mail,Google and Facebook(asked not working)
+- Sign in / Sign up with Mail,Google and Facebook

 ## Tech Stacks